abhishek-kumar-code/Redfish_Public/Specification.md

 #### HTTP Header Security
-* All write requests to Redfish objects shall be authenticated, i.e. POST, PUT/PATCH, and DELETE, except for
+* All write requests to Redfish objects shall be authenticated, i.e., POST, PUT/PATCH, and DELETE, except for
   * The POST operation to the Sessions service/object needed for authentication
 	* Extended error messages shall NOT provide privileged info when authentication failures occur
 * Redfish objects shall not be available unauthenticated, except for